 The Natural Language Processing Group at Washington University is a team of faculty and students working on understanding and modeling natural language.
-We work on a broad range of fundamental NLP topics including deep learning models, language representation and generation, language models, structure prediction, knowledge graphs, language and vision, responsible models (including security, robustness, interpretability, fairness), neural symbolic models, code understanding and generation, as well as applications of NLP for science, biomedicine, math, economics, and blockchain.
+We work on a broad range of fundamental NLP topics including large language models, deep learning models, language representation and generation, structure prediction, knowledge graphs, language and vision, responsible models (including security, robustness, interpretability, fairness), neural symbolic models, code understanding and generation, as well as applications of NLP for science, biomedicine, math, economics, and blockchain.

 image credit: the group's passport to the Metaverse based on readyplayer.me